On-Chain Data Containers

 Backwards Compatibility

 This ERC is intended to augment the functionality of existing token standards without introducing breaking changes.
 As such, it does not present any backward compatibility issues.
-Already deployed tokens under other ERCs can be wrapped as Data Points and managed by Data Objects, and later exposed through any implementation of Data Managers.
-Each interoperability integration will require a compatibility analysis, depending on the use case.
+Already deployed tokens under other ERCs can be wrapped and indexed as Data Points and managed by Data Objects, and later exposed through any implementation of Data Managers.
+All interoperability integrations will require a compatibility analysis, depending on the use case.
+However, the interfaces defined in this ERC define a framework for adapting one standard to another through storage abstraction.

 Reference Implementation